Where has all the power gone?

 PW8001 - High Precision Power Analyzer

-High-precision power analyser for analysing the efficiency of inverters and inverters with basic accuracy of ±0.03%, sampling rate of 15 MHz, 18-bit AD converters, automatic phase shift correction, data update rate of 1 ms.
+High-precision power analyzer for analysing the efficiency of inverters and inverters with basic accuracy of ±0.03%, sampling rate of 15 MHz, 18-bit AD converters, automatic phase shift correction, data update rate of 1 ms.

 CT6877A